PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Strict characterization selects only the first very-late direct call for a future `_very_late_dynamic_rank1_reshape_stats` assignment while preserving the fallback and absolute-final expressions.

+That selected call now assigns its unchanged raw result to `_very_late_dynamic_rank1_reshape_stats`.
+It remains observation-only before the existing static-shape reconciliation.
+The fallback and absolute-final calls remain expressions, and no proxy, summary, or reconciliation consumer is added.